Edgar-Noita/CXBI/README.md

 ### steles
 This folder contains the stls files implemented in the simulations, including the human shape and the firearm.
 The Human shape stl was found in https://www.cgtrader.com/items/655802/download-page.
 The firearm was found in https://cults3d.com/en/3d-model/tool/the-phantom-s-guns-holsters.

-### data
-Folder that contains the ground-truths for UD, boxes and Hand
 ### my_code_trans.mat
 It generates a coded aperture with given dimensions and transmittance
 ### synthetic_data.m